Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Hardness results

-\begin{claim} Let $G$ be an interval graph containing a dominating gadget $D$ as an induced subgraph, such that each interval of $V(G)\setminus V(D)$ either contains all intervals of $V(D)$ or does not intersect any of them.
-Then, for any optimal solution $S$ of $G$, $|S\cap V(D)|=d$ and we can obtain an optimal solution $S'$ with $|S'|=|S|$ by replacing $S\cap V(D)$ by the standard solution $S_D$. \end{claim} \begin{proof} By the second property of a dominating gadget, we have $|S\cap V(D)|\geq d\geq 1$.
+\begin{claimbis} Let $G$ be an interval graph containing a dominating gadget $D$ as an induced subgraph, such that each interval of $V(G)\setminus V(D)$ either contains all intervals of $V(D)$ or does not intersect any of them.
+Then, for any optimal solution $S$ of $G$, $|S\cap V(D)|=d$ and we can obtain an optimal solution $S'$ with $|S'|=|S|$ by replacing $S\cap V(D)$ by the standard solution $S_D$. \end{claimbis} \begin{proof} By the second property of a dominating gadget, we have $|S\cap V(D)|\geq d\geq 1$.
 Since each interval of $V(G)\setminus V(D)$ either contains all intervals of $V(D)$ or does not intersect any of them, a pair of intervals of $V(G)\setminus V(D)$ either cannot be separated by any interval in $V(D)$, or is separated equally by any interval in $V(D)$.
 Since $d\geq 1$, there is at least one interval in $S\cap V(D)$ but the structure of $S\cap D$ does not influence the rest of the graph.
 Hence, $S\cap V(D)$ can be replaced by $S_D$ and we have $|S\cap V(D)|\leq d$ (otherwise the solution with $S_D$ would be better and $S$ would not be optimal). \end{proof}

-\begin{definition}[Choice pair] A pair $\{u,v\}$ of intervals is called {\em choice pair} if $u,v$ both contain the intervals of a common dominating gadget (denoted $D(uv)$), and such that none of $u,v$ contains the other. \end{definition}
+\begin{defi}[Choice pair] A pair $\{u,v\}$ of intervals is called {\em choice pair} if $u,v$ both contain the intervals of a common dominating gadget (denoted $D(uv)$), and such that none of $u,v$ contains the other. \end{defi}

 See Figure~\ref{fig:choice} for an illustration of a choice pair.
 Intuitively, a choice pair gives us the choice of separating it from the left or from the right: since none of $u,v$ is included in the other, the intervals intersecting $u$ but not $v$ (the set $I_{u,v}$) can only be located at one side of $u$; the same holds for $v$.
 In our construction, we will make sure that all pairs of intervals will be easily separated using domination gadgets.
 It will remain to separate the choice pairs.